SummaryRead the full fact sheet

 The Australian Recommended Dietary Intake (RDI) for iron is the amount of dietary iron required to meet the needs of most of the population.
 This amount is different for different age groups and life stages.

-Recommended dietary intakes (per day)
+Recommended iron intake (per day)

-|Infants 0–6 months
+|Babies 0–6 months – breastfed

 |Infants aged 7–12 months